 Instead, Paul is starring seasonal ingredients and their different flavours that usually only drown in a side-dish, at best.

-Sommelier and Chief-Host André Drechsel is doing a fabulous job here, both in terms of hospitality and the wine pairing.
-A great focus on Austrian, and wines from Burgenland in particular.
+Sommelier and Chief-Host André Drechsel and his side-kick Nico Hammerl are doing a fabulous job here, both in terms of hospitality and the wine pairing.
+A great focus on especially Austrian, and natural wines.

 Moreover, I tend to award them the “best non-alcoholic” juice pairing in the world.
 It is nothing you have ever seen before, totally developed and created in-house, perfectly paired with the menu.